 Under this potential scenario, across the Eurasian maritime and land corridor, societal turmoil and poor fiscal space would greatly increase the political value of macroeconomically-stabilising foreign credit and investment for domestic elites.
-Despite facing net economic losses due to the aggregate condition of the global economy, China will now encounter softer political resistance against the spatial and functional implementation of its multi-trillion Belt and Road initiative.
-At this critical juncture, the Asian giant would be able to capitalise on a significantly more domesticated bargaining geography to acquire and / or deploy the maritime and land-based assets required to cumulatively tie Eurasian polities to Beijing’s macroeconomic steering wheel.
+Despite facing net economic losses due to the aggregate condition of the global economy, China will now encounter softer political resistance against the spatial and functional implementation of its multi-trillion dollar Belt and Road initiative.
+At this critical juncture, the Asian giant will be able to capitalise on a significantly more domesticated bargaining geography to acquire and / or deploy the maritime and land-based assets required to tie Eurasian polities to Beijing’s macroeconomic steering wheel.
 The infrastructural foundations of a regional connectivity dominance with long-term strategic returns far beyond immediate financial metrics or cost-calculations.

-The strategic utilisation of economic depression to achieve long-standing connectivity edges versus rival top-tier international powers is definitely not new for China.
-In the recent past Beijing has managed to achieve significant advances in infrastructural command by capitalising on financial precariety to take control of critical connectivity hubs abroad.
+The strategic utilisation of economic depression to achieve long-standing connectivity edges versus rival powers is not new for China.
+In the recent past, Beijing has managed to achieve significant advances in infrastructural command by capitalising on financial precariety to take control of critical connectivity hubs abroad.
 The recent take-over of Pakistan´s strategic port of Gwadar and the surrendering of the port of Hambantota by Sri Lanka, of the Piraeus by Greece and of several coastal positions by Venezuela reveal a consolidated modus operandi which, until this day, has only been exploited passively.
-However, this could change.
+However, this could very well change.
 Following its long-term strategic outlook, Beijing can approach ongoing trade strife at the current global macroeconomic critical juncture as a plastic lever by which it can actively manufacture the conditions upon which its financial bargaining power can prove politically irresistible.
 In this regard, despite growing international concerns over Chinese infrastructural penetration, broad-spectrum macroeconomic pressure could override existing barriers to connectivity submission.

 The EU´s strategy to compete against Beijing’s dominance over the physical links connecting China to Europe by sea, road, rail, and pipeline faces formidable scalar and political caveats which render self-defence and strategic macroeconomic containment precarious.
 Domestically, the Eurozone architecture spurred self-reinforcing cycles of stagnation and fiscal anaemia means that the EU is actively manufacturing the macroeconomic and political conditions under which demand for Chinese penetration is rising significantly.
 With European economies tied to the binomial of monetary scarcity and fiscal independence, Chinese investment and credit (through sovereign bonds purchases) constitutes a high-leverage instrument which can and is being used by Beijing’s for tech-capture and connectivity grappling purposes.
 Particularly for the fiscally choked Mediterranean periphery, the political appeal of Chinese massive foreign reserves constitutes a policy path against which it is increasingly difficult to argue domestically.

 Due to the EU´s macroeconomic posturing and structure and its non-vigilant and un-coordinated defence against Chinese strategic penetration, Beijing already controls a vast array of infrastructural outposts from Southeast Asia to the North Sea.
 Epitomised by China’s state-owned COSCO take-over of the port of Piraeus and the mass investments which followed (1bn US$), Beijing now holds a formidable presence within Europe’s sea-line infrastructure.
-China’s state-owned giants now rule over 10 per cent of Europe’s port capacity with high penetration rates in the hard macroeconomically-hit Greece, Italy and Spain and presence in critical maritime chokepoints like Rotterdam (35% participation), Antwerp (20% participation) and Hamburg where a new China-funded terminal is being developed.
+China’s state-owned giants now rule over 10 per cent of Europe’s port capacity with high penetration rates in the macroeconomically-battered Greece, Italy and Spain and presence in critical maritime chokepoints like Rotterdam (35% participation), Antwerp (20% participation) and Hamburg where a new China-funded terminal is being developed.
 In this regard, if a new recessive episode drags the EU into a fiscal and monetary impasse equivalent to the one produced by the chaotic intergovernmental developments of 2011, the strategic consequences will certainly be severe.

 Beyond European domestic vulnerability and counter-insurgent under-performance in the wake of this threat, the EU´s international bargaining position should China intensify connectivity efforts through disruptive means is equally poor.
-Little inter-Member State coordination abroad, comparatively scarce financial scale, the dominance of normative caveats and the interpretive rule of the inflexible liberal state-market relations paradigm ensure that Beijing will have the upper hand when marketing solutions.
+Little inter-Member State coordination abroad, comparatively scarce financial scale, the dominance of normative caveats and the interpretive rule of the inflexible liberal paradigm of state-market relations ensure that Beijing will have the upper hand when marketing solutions.
 Consequently, as the global macroeconomic environment deteriorates and the overcapacity question becomes increasingly central to both sides, Beijing not only holds an enviable position to manufacture political appeal, it is also capable of delivering Eurasian infrastructural and economic hegemony relatively unopposed.